 Given a lack of stabilisers, I decided to opt for a neoprene arm support.
-Honestly I dont think it would do much in the event of a fall, but at least it was a little more padding than bare skin!
-Basically if I fall off the bike whilst I’ve the metal work in my arm…its going to be nasty.
-When the metalwork comes out, if I fall on the elbow within the first 4 weeks, its going to be extra nasty hence when I go for the op, I’ll be absolutely grounded for 4 weeks
+Honestly, I don’t think it would do much in the event of a fall, but at least it was a little more padding than bare skin!
+Basically, if I fall off the bike whilst I have the metal work in my arm… it’s going to be nasty.
+When the metalwork comes out, if I fall on the elbow within the first 4 weeks, it’s going to be extra nasty hence when I go for the op, I’ll be absolutely grounded for 4 weeks

 So first ride post fracture.
 I’ll cut straight to the chase.

 Actually, that’s not entirely fair.
 It certainly started off well – in the “I can still do it!!”
 Sense.
 To be honest it was a glorious day to try for a ride!